lkoy/AssignmentEthereum/README.md

 Each interactor is a Use Case and are called from the Presenter.
 Interactor have one or more Workers every worker is an atomic action and can be used in different Interactor to compose a new Use Case.

 Domain models are used on bussines layer and converted to view models to use on presentation layer, the presenter is on charge of this conversion and to decide the behaviour of the view layer.

+I chose this architecture because is scalable and easy to test.
+I added testing in some of the scenes to show at least one test type(Interactor and Presenter).

+## Challenges during development

+The most important challenge was the blockchain an Ethereum network, first of all I was researching about these topics.
+After some research, I decided to use EthereumKit framework to get the wallet account, get the balance information and perform the sign and messages validation.
+EthereumKit didn't have Rinkeby Ethereum Testnet implemented, so I created a fork from EthereumKit and added the Rinbeky Testnet and added to my project via Carthage.